The Challenge: Help Customers See ADP As More Than Just a Payroll Company

 “We’re trying to shift our branding to help clients see us as an integrated HCM provider,” said Patrick Flanigan, Senior Director, Sales Enablement.
 “We offer these services to employers of all sizes – from small businesses to enterprises.”

-For the past few years, ADP’s sales team has been quantifying the value of a full suite of services versus.
+For the past few years, ADP’s sales team has been quantifying the value of a full suite of services versus just utilizing ADP for one service, like payroll.
 Sales reps use a diagnostic to show clients the total cost of ownership (TCO) of standalone versus integrated products.
 They also help clients identify gaps in their systems that are costing them money.

 However, ADP’s sales team didn’t have a formal process for showing clients the value of its integrated HCM solutions.
 Sales reps were using separate spreadsheets in the field and weren’t clear on ADP’s messaging.